jvasquez9/Construction/README.md

 	12 # EventualE
 	Select the type of CP:

-3. After seleting the CP type, program will ask for number of propositions.

-	Enter the number of propositions:

-4. After inputing number of prositions, program will generate the corresponding Pltl, Qltl, Rltl.
+4. After inputing number of prositions, the program will ask the same questions for Pltl, Qltl, Rltl.

 5. Then program will ask the user to select the type of Global Scope.